List of actors considered for the part of the Doctor: Seventh Doctor

 In 1986, the then Controller of BBC One, Michael Grade, unhappy with the current state of Doctor Who, wrote to Sydney Newman to enquire whether he had any ideas for reformatting the series.
 On 6 October 1986, Newman wrote back to Grade with a suggestion that Patrick Troughton should return to the role of the Doctor for a season, and then regenerate into a female, with Newman suggesting either Joanna Lumley, Dawn French or Frances de la Tour to succeed Troughton.
 Grade then suggested that Newman meet the current Head of Drama, Jonathan Powell, for lunch to discuss the ideas.
 Newman and Powell did not get on well, however, and nothing came of their meeting.

 The final three actors considered for the role were Sylvester McCoy, Ken Campbell and Chris Jury.
 While Campbell's portrayal was considered too dark for the series, Jury was remembered by the production team and cast as Kingpin in 1988's The Greatest Show in the Galaxy, though many years later he disclosed that he had never known that he had been on the shortlist for the role.

 McCoy's audition process included a read-through in costume of a sample scene, playing against Janet Fielding.
 The actors Dermot Crowley and David Fielder also auditioned for the role in the same manner.
-Andrew Sachs was offered the role of the Seventh Doctor but he turned it down later regretted it saying "it was one of his sad tales of failure in life" and hoped the offer came around again Hugh Futcher was also considered.
+Andrew Sachs was offered the role of the Seventh Doctor but he turned it down.
+Later, he regretted it, saying "it was one of his sad tales of failure in life" and hoped the offer came around again.
+Hugh Futcher was also considered.

 The role of the Seventh Doctor went to Sylvester McCoy.